jjgarzella/MMPSingularities.jl/README.md

 **This Package is a work in progress, under active development.** Contributions and PRs are welcome.
 If you want to add an algorithm that hasn't been implemented, please reach out via email to [Jack J. Garzella](https://mathweb.ucsd.edu/~jjgarzel/) to make sure we don't duplicate work.

-This package would not be possible without CUDA.jl, and the broader Julia GPU community in general.
-Moreover, this package is inspired by the Macaulay2 computational algebra system and especially the community behind it.
+This package would not be possible without [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl), and the broader [Julia GPU](https://juliagpu.org/) community.
+Moreover, this package is inspired by the [Macaulay2 computational algebra system](https://macaulay2.com/) and especially the community behind it.

 ## Current functionality